cathyxinchangli/cee498ds-project11/manuscript.md

 ## Literature review
-### Zhang, Grolinger, & Capretz (2109): Forecasting Residential Energy Consumption: Single Household Perspective
+### Zhang, Grolinger, & Capretz (2019): Forecasting Residential Energy Consumption: Single Household Perspective
-In the paper “Forecasting Residential Energy Consumption: Single Household Perspective”  (Zhang, Grolinger & Capretz 2019), the authors attempt to predict energy consumption in residential households, with focus on single households.
+In the paper “Forecasting Residential Energy Consumption: Single Household Perspective” [@zhang2019], the authors attempt to predict energy consumption in residential households, with focus on single households.

 According to the authors it is more difficult to predict single household energy (electricity) consumption, compared with e.g. workplace energy consumption.
 The reason is that single households often differ in energy consumption patterns while workplace patters tend to be more similar.
 Also, if big workplace buildings or multi-family residential buildings are analysed, any anomalies tend to cancel each other out (with a big enough dataset).